andela-tpeters/react-skeleton-ui/README.md

 # React Skeleton UI

-React-Skelton UI is a SCSS/React version of Dave Gamache's Skeleton boilerplate with some updates.
+React-Skeleton UI is a SCSS/React version of Dave Gamache's Skeleton boilerplate with some updates.
 It is a simple boilerplate for a clean, responsive UI.

 ## Getting Started